PersephoneX/PersephoneX/README.md

 ###

 I'm Khyathi, a seventeen-year-old math enthusiast ~~and procrastination enthusiast~~ from India!
+I go by all pronouns, and I'm agender.

 ###